-To take part in this event, athletes must complete one of the following within 18 months of Race Day: a standard Olympic-distance race in 3 hours or less (or adjusted time if a non-standard Olympic); a half-Ironman in 6:30 hours or less; or an Ironman-distance race in 14 hours or less.
-(Note: these qualification standards may change prior to opening of registration.)
+To take part in this event, athletes must complete one of the following within 60 months of Race Day: a standard Olympic-distance race in 3 hours and 20 minutes or less (or adjusted time if a non-standard Olympic); a 70.3/half-Ironman in 6:45 or less; or an Ironman-distance race in 15:00 or less.
 You will be asked to provide documentation of your qualifications.
-If you have completed the SOS Triathlon in New York State within the last two years, you will need only to include the year as part of your registration.
-And remember: you will need to name a support person with vehicle to park in designated areas during the race, to be present at the day-before-race briefing, at the first transition stop to take your bike, and at the finish line.
+If you have completed the SOS Triathlon in New York State within the last five years, you will need only to indicate the year as part of your registration.
+And remember: you will need to name a support person with vehicle to park in designated areas during the race, to attend the virtual pre-race briefing, at the first transition stop to take your bike, and at the finish line.

 27 absolutely beautiful — yet surprisingly hilly — miles.